Tristan6396/Hexapod/README.md

 This is a github repository originally published by Tristan Lee.
 Pretty much none of this work is fully mine.
 I'll try to fill out any credits as they come up.
 Most of the code I think is based on the textbook in our robotics class.
 Please feel free to add more info to this document as necessary.

+The uploaded matlab and arduino code are both for my personal hexapod robot.
+You will likely have to adjust initial positions and make sure servo designations align with those I've set up.

 # Contributors